iloveai-ml/iloveai-ml/README.md

 🎓 I’m currently pursuing Btech CSE from RGIPT Jais

-💻This is my official GitHub for college
+💻This is my official GitHub for dumping

-📝I post lab assignments here.
+📝I also post lab assignments here.